Gruz2520/crystall_generation/README.md

 # Crystall Generation with LLMs
-This repo for project about generation srystall structures with LLM.
+This repo for project about generation crystall structures with LLM.

 ## Installation